meetbryce/vibe-saver/README.md

 # Vibe Saver

 Save your code to GitHub and never worry about losing your work.
-Vibe safely with vibe saver.
+Vibe code safely with vibe saver.
+Includes all the features you need and none of the features you don't.
+It's git without all the complexity and overwhelm.

 ## Installation